 - [1st August 2019] I’ve notified PurpleBricks that I’m taking my property back.
 My current tenants will have to leave.
 Moving current tenants to a different contract will be challenging (I’ve had bad experiences of this in the past).
 They are out of contract so within 1-2 months (or sooner) I’ll have my property back to undertake minor repairs and let myself using OpenRent.

 - [8th August 2019] I’ve been contacted through good fortune by one of my tenants and explained the situation with PurpleBricks.
 Their experiences of working with PurpleBricks property management team has been equally woeful and would rather work directly with me.
 I have advised them to give notice to PurpleBricks and I have drawn up a new contract through OpenRent (which took 1 minute!).

-- [13th August 2019] The Deposit Protection Scheme (DPS) has refunded the tenant’s deposit under the current contract and has been submitted to OpenRent and held with the DPS.
+- [13th August 2019] The Deposit Protection Service (DPS) has refunded the tenant’s deposit under the current contract and has been submitted to OpenRent and held with the DPS.

 - [13th August 2019] The changeover has been seamless and I’m now self-managing.
 I’ve met with the tenants and they all seem lovely; totally different to how PurpleBricks portrayed them.
 I’ve been working through a list of repair issues and it’s been quite enjoyable; I’m receiving reasonable quotes and making sure things get done properly.

 I was initially apprehensive about the unknown of self-management, but I now wish I’d made the change years ago.
 I’d encourage any landlord that’s thinking about making the switch from paid property management to self-management to do it.
 I promise it’s not as difficult as you think and you won’t look back.